managarm/managarm.github.io/_posts/2023-01-21-pthread-cancellation.markdown

 * Glibc and musl both use flags in their ``pthread_t`` struct to keep track of cancellation state.
 Glibc uses a bitfield, while musl uses seperate fields.
 * Musl has a curious interaction between the canceling code and their syscall routines, the details of which will be discussed in a following section.

-With this knowledge, we can being implementing pthread cancellation.
+With this knowledge, we can begin implementing pthread cancellation.

 ### Cancellation state functions
 ``pthread_secancelstate()`` and ``pthread_setcanceltype()`` are quite easy functions to implement.
 They boil down to atomically setting some flags. ``pthread_setcancelstate()`` is implemented [here](https://github.com/managarm/mlibc/blob/5e6cfd7e240c9482552bb482653ee2a3806e0add/options/posix/generic/pthread-stubs.cpp#L315), and ``pthread_setcanceltype()`` is implemented [here](https://github.com/managarm/mlibc/blob/5e6cfd7e240c9482552bb482653ee2a3806e0add/options/posix/generic/pthread-stubs.cpp#L280).